kubevault/kubevault/docs/guides/secret-engines/rabbitmq/overview.md

   password: admin-password
 ```

-> If your RabbitMQ management endpoint uses a self-signed TLS certificate (`https://...:15671`), set `SecretEngine.spec.rabbitmq.insecure: true` below.
-Drop the knob once you front the management API with a real CA-issued certificate.
+> If your RabbitMQ management endpoint uses a self-signed TLS certificate (`https://...:15671`), either set the `AppBinding`'s `spec.clientConfig.caBundle` to the CA that signed it (preferred — verifies the certificate), or set `SecretEngine.spec.rabbitmq.insecure: true` below to skip verification entirely.
+Drop `insecure` once you front the management API with a CA-issued (or CA-bundle-verified) certificate.
+If the management API requires mutual TLS, set `SecretEngine.spec.rabbitmq.clientCert`/`clientKey` to a PEM-encoded client certificate and private key.

 ## Enable and Configure RabbitMQ Secret Engine